qcliu0/Marmousi_SRVM/README.md

 The useage of this example is similar with those under SeisFlows, except for on additional option, SRVM.

-SRVM stays together with SD, CG, L-BFGS.
+SRVM goes along with SD, CG, L-BFGS.